JuliaDynamics/DiscreteEvents.jl/README.md

 With the current main two simulation hooks of `Simulate.jl`: `event!` and `SimFunction` the first three approaches are supported.

-The next step integrates process based modeling and simulation and looks like that:
+The next step introduces with `SimProcess` and `process!` process based modeling and simulation and looks like that:

 ## Example